jhpyle/docassemble/_docs/initial.md

 Sometimes you will use vocabulary that the user may or may not know.
-Instead of interrupting the flow of your questions to define every term, you can define certain vocabulary words, and **docassemble** will turn them into hyperlinks wherever they appear.
+Instead of interrupting the flow of your questions to define every term, you can define certain vocabulary words, and **docassemble** will turn them into hyperlinks wherever they appear in curly brackets.
 When the user clicks on the hyperlink, a popup appears with the word's definition.

+{% include side-by-side.html demo="terms" %}

+If you want the terms to be highlighted every time they are used, whether in curly brackets or not, use `auto terms`.

+{% include side-by-side.html demo="auto-terms" %}

 # <a name="interview help"></a>Assisting users with `interview help`